lozarcher/KingstonPound/readme.md

 * Open Chrome and navigate to [remotedev.io/local](remotedev.io/local).
 Uses [remote-redux-devtools](https://github.com/zalmoxisus/remote-redux-devtools)

 ### Android Setup instructions:
 On Android to get the application running you will need a device connected or an emulator.
 You can check your devices using `adb devices`.
 Android Studio can be used to get an emulator up and running.
+Alternatively, once you have an emulator set up you can run it with "emulator -avd <emulator name>" (for this, make sure that %ANDROID_HOME%/tools is in your PATH or Mac equivalent)

 ## Linting/Style Recommendations
 Before committing code please run `npm test` which will verify the code against the eslint configuration.